eZmaxinc/eZmax-SDK-go/docs/EzsignbulksendGetListV1ResponseMPayload.md

 NewEzsignbulksendGetListV1ResponseMPayloadWithDefaults instantiates a new EzsignbulksendGetListV1ResponseMPayload object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetAObjEzsignbulksend

-`func (o *EzsignbulksendGetListV1ResponseMPayload) GetAObjEzsignbulksend() []EzsignbulksendListElement`

-GetAObjEzsignbulksend returns the AObjEzsignbulksend field if non-nil, zero value otherwise.

-### GetAObjEzsignbulksendOk

-`func (o *EzsignbulksendGetListV1ResponseMPayload) GetAObjEzsignbulksendOk() (*[]EzsignbulksendListElement, bool)`

-GetAObjEzsignbulksendOk returns a tuple with the AObjEzsignbulksend field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetAObjEzsignbulksend

-`func (o *EzsignbulksendGetListV1ResponseMPayload) SetAObjEzsignbulksend(v []EzsignbulksendListElement)`

-SetAObjEzsignbulksend sets AObjEzsignbulksend field to given value.

 ### GetIRowReturned